andrew/ultimate-awesome/README.md

 - [practice-jquery-programming-projects](https://github.com/labex-labs/practice-jquery-programming-projects) - [Practice jQuery Programming Projects] This repository collects 13 of programming projects for jQuery. jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
 It is free, open-source software using the permi.
 - [practice-kubernetes-programming-courses](https://github.com/labex-labs/practice-kubernetes-programming-courses) - [Kubernetes Programming Courses] This repository collects 3 of programming courses for Kubernetes.
 Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
 In this skill tree, you'll learn how to use Kubernetes t.
 - [practice-kubernetes-programming-projects](https://github.com/labex-labs/practice-kubernetes-programming-projects) - [Practice Kubernetes Programming Projects] This repository collects 13 of programming projects for Kubernetes.
 Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
 In this skill tree, you'll learn how to use .
 - [practice-linux-programming-projects](https://github.com/labex-labs/practice-linux-programming-projects) - [Practice Linux Programming Projects] This repository collects 29 of programming projects for Linux.
-Linux is one of the most popular operating systems in the world.
-It is used in everything from desktop computers to servers and even mobile devices.
-This skill tree will teach you how to use Linux.
+Linux is one of the world's most popular operating systems, used in everything from desktop computers to servers and mobile devices.
+This LabEx skill tree offers a unique hands-on approach to lear.
 - [practice-matplotlib-programming-courses](https://github.com/labex-labs/practice-matplotlib-programming-courses) - [Matplotlib Programming Courses] This repository collects 3 of programming courses for Matplotlib.
 Matplotlib is a Python library for creating visualizations of data.
 It provides a wide range of plotting tools, including line plots, scatter plots, bar charts, histograms, and more.
 In this skill t.
 - [practice-matplotlib-programming-projects](https://github.com/labex-labs/practice-matplotlib-programming-projects) - [Practice Matplotlib Programming Projects] This repository collects 2 of programming projects for Matplotlib.
 Matplotlib is a Python library for creating visualizations of data.
 It provides a wide range of plotting tools, including line plots, scatter plots, bar charts, histograms, and more.
 In t.
 - [practice-ml-programming-courses](https://github.com/labex-labs/practice-ml-programming-courses) - [Machine Learning Programming Courses] This repository collects 10 of programming courses for Machine Learning.
 Machine learning is the science of programming computers so they can learn from data.
 It is a subfield of artificial intelligence.
 Machine learning is closely related to computational s.